 Operators wishing to dispose of radioactive waste must apply to SEPA for an authorisation.
-For applications received for the disposal of waste originating at nuclear licensed sites, Section 16 of RSA93 requires that SEPA consults with the Health and Safety Executive (Office of Nuclear Regulation (ONR)) and the Food Standards Agency (FSA) before deciding whether to grant an authorisation.
-The application is also provided to the Scottish Government to allow Scottish Ministers the opportunity to exercise their powers under Section 24 of RSA93 to call in the application.
+For applications received for the disposal of waste originating at nuclear licensed sites, Section 16 of RSA93 requires that SEPA consults with the Health and Safety Executive (Nuclear Installations Inspectorate (NII)) and the Food Standards Agency (FSA) before deciding whether to grant an authorisation.
+The application is also provided to the Scottish Government to allow Scottish Ministers to exercise their powers under Section 24 of RSA93 to call in the application.